-The registered provider has ensured that the policies and procedures are consistent with relevant legislation, professional guidance and international best practice.
+The provider has ensured that the policies and procedures are consistent with relevant legislation, professional guidance and international best practice.
 The policies and procedures are service specific, clear, transparent and easily accessible.
-There is clear evidence that staff understand and use the special care unit's policies and procedures to deliver a safe and quality service.
+There is clear evidence that staff understand and use the children's residential centre's policies and procedures to deliver a safe and quality service.

-Evaluation of the effectiveness of written policies and procedures are an element of the continuous quality improvement cycle, which in turn, forms part of the annual review.
+Evaluation of the effectiveness of written policies and procedures are an element of the continuous quality improvement cycle, which in turn, forms part of a review of the service.